 At Bishop King, we wish to build a working, positive and supporting relationship with the parents.
 Due to statutory status, parents will be unable to withdraw children from Relationship and Sex Education.
-However, as the statutory curriculum develops and is implemented, parents will be welcomed to develop this with staff within school.

-We aim to inform parents about the school's Relationships and Sex Education policy and practice by:
+However, we aim to inform parents about the school's Relationships and Sex Education policy and practice by:

-- Answering any questions that parents may have about the Relationships and Sex Education of their child. - Giving an opportunity to explore the Relationships and Sex Education learning plans, resources and links to outside agencies that may support learning. - Making parents feel included and listening to their views by developing a learning curriculum that includes the statutory requirements and the needs of the children at Bishop King.
+- Answering any questions that parents may have about the Relationships and Sex Education of their child. - Publishing the curriculum on our school website: Relationships and Sex Education overview, resources and links to outside agencies that may support learning - Making parents feel included and listening to their views by developing a learning curriculum that includes the statutory requirements and the needs of the children at Bishop King.